dazinator/Changify/README.md

 `Microsoft` provides the convenient `ChangeToken.OnChange()` api to easily subscribe to some producer of these `IChangeToken`'s and to have your callback invoked whenever changes are signalled - which is great.

-However in order to create the change token producer, it can be more tricky, especially if you want to signal changes based on a variety of events.
+However it can be tricky to create a reliable token producer, especially if you want to signal changes based on a variety of sources in your application.
 This library can help you with that.

 ### Basic Usage

 Let's build a simple `IChangeToken` producer with a couple of triggers.
-You can invoke these from anywhere in your application to signal a change to the consumer.
+You can invoke these to signal a change to the consumer.

 Example: